ARCCA/intro-mpi/_episodes/04-collective.md

 ## Further scattering and gathering

-Scatter and gather is a building block for many other types of communication pattern with the only difference being where we want the results to reside.
+Scatter and gather are the building blocks for many other types of communication patterns with the only difference being where we want the results to reside.

 > ## Gather-like
 > - `MPI_Allgather` - gather one array onto all tasks. `comm.allgather` or `comm.Allgather`